Skip to main content

 sudo apt-get update && sudo apt-get install contrast-php-agent

-3. Locate the PHP configuration file, called php.ini and on many systems it can be found under /usr/local/etc/php/.
+2. Edit the PHP configuration file, called php.ini.
+On many systems it can be found under /usr/local/etc/php/.

 If the php-config command is available, it can be used to find the configuration file path using php-config --ini-path.
 If no configuration file yet exists under that path, it will need to be created.

-5. Configure the PHP agent using the PHP YAML template or environment variables.
+2. Configure the PHP agent using the PHP YAML template or environment variables (if not already done).

-8. Verify that the PHP agent is running by checking the Contrast UI and/or looking for PHP agent log output (depending on configuration).
+5. Verify that the PHP agent is running by checking the Contrast web interface and/or looking for the PHP agent log output (depending on configuration).

 Notes

-• Library analysis and route discovery is currently performed on the first request to the application.
-For this reason we expect the first request to be considerably slower than subsequent requests.
+• Library analysis and route discovery are currently performed on the first request to the application.
+For this reason, we expect the first request to be considerably slower than subsequent requests.

 • The agent has not been tested with third-party PHP extensions.
-The behavior of the agent when any other third-party extensions (including xdebug, APMs, etc.) is undefined.
+The behavior of the agent with any other third-party extensions (including APMs, etc.) is undefined.
+The agent is known to be incompatible with xdebug and should not be used concurrently.

 • The agent may not work properly when preloading is enabled.
 Disabling preloading when using the agent is recommended.